nwzs/RISC-V-Simulator/README.md

 # RISC-V CPU Simulator

 A software implementation of a RISC-V processor written in Java.
-The simulator executes real RV32I assembly instructions through a complete fetch-decode-execute pipeline, with a built-in assembler that reads `.asm` files directly.
+The simulator executes real RV32I assembly instructions through a fetch-decode-execute pipeline, with a built-in assembler that reads `.asm` files directly.

-Built as a follow-up to an 8-bit ALU processor implemented in Verilog on an FPGA — this project bridges hardware architecture and software simulation.
+Built as a follow-up to an 8-bit ALU processor implemented in Verilog on an FPGA, this project bridges hardware architecture and software simulation.

 ---

 ## Features

 - Full fetch → decode → execute pipeline
-- 32-register file (x0 hardwired to zero per RISC-V spec)
+- 32-register file
 - Byte-addressable memory model (64KB)
-- Built-in assembler — write real assembly, no hex required
+- Built-in assembler
 - Branch and loop support (BEQ, BNE)
 - Register dump after execution for easy debugging